algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **End Goal and Deadline**:

-Launch of a new application to help tourist find good wines/cheeses for their meal by June 20, 2025.
+Launch of a new application to help tourists find good wines/cheeses for their meal by June 20, 2025.

 **Key Milestones**: